 Next time, we’ll discuss the importance of proper stress analysis and good engineering to mitigate the risks of thermal expansion to piping and equipment.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about thermal expansion and pipe stress analysis, contact Bill Schuller, Senior Vice President of Engineering, at (419) 897-7200 x 450.
+To learn more about thermal expansion and pipe stress analysis, contact Chris Mach, PE, Senior Consultant (Team Leader) in the Process & Electrical Design Department.